erayd/libec-doc/chapters/contexts.md

 # Contexts
 Contexts are used to manage groups of certificates together.
 They contain a centralised configuration, and a pool of stored certificates.

+Contexts are automatically used when checking a certificate's signer, trust chain, or grants & roles.
+In most cases, every certificate you create should be assigned to a context.

 When a context is destroyed, all associated certificates are also destroyed at the same time.

 ##ec_ctx_create()